MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-02-complete-ai-travel-agent.md

     ```output
     1. Can you give me some destination recommendations for Europe?
-    2. I want to go to Barcelona, can you create an itenerary for me?
+    2. I want to go to Barcelona, can you create an itinerary for me?
     3. How many Euros is 100 USD?
     4. Can you book me a flight to Barcelona?
     ```